SimonXinWang/nearmap-python-coding-test/README.md

  a tool which is plotting the flight route of a plane.
 * Interpret gps.txt file, read GPGGA message
 * Plot longitude and latitude on a 2-dimensional plot with x-axis = longitude and y-axis = lattitude
 * Longitude and latitude shall be displayed in degrees ranging from -180...180 degrees.
-For example, position of Sydney is 150 Deg E, 31 Deg S. This shall be displayed as 150.00 for longitude and -31.00 for lattitude (log of GPGGA is storing the values in a different format!)
+For example, position of Sydney is 150 Deg E, 31 Deg S. This shall be displayed as 150.00 for longitude and -31.00 for latitude (log of GPGGA is storing the values in a different format!)
 * diagram and axis titles